The Directed Spanning Forest in the Hyperbolic space: Definition of the hyperbolic DSF and general settings

-\begin{proposition}[Preservation of spheres] In the half-space model $(H,ds_H^2)$, hyperbolic spheres are also Euclidean spheres.
-Moreover, the Euclidean center and the hyperbolic center belong to the same vertical line, but they do not coincide. \end{proposition} See Fact 1, p.86 in \cite{cannon} for a proof.
+We now state some useful facts about the half-space model.
+In $(H,ds_H^2)$, hyperbolic spheres are also Euclidean spheres.
+Moreover, the Euclidean center and the hyperbolic center belong to the same vertical line, but they do not coincide \cite[Fact 1, p.86]{cannon}.
+Hence, if $z_1,z_2,z_3 \in H$ are aligned in this order for the Euclidean metric (i.e. $z_2 \in [z_1,z_3]_{eucl}$), then $d(z_1,z_2) \le d(z_1,z_3)$.
+We will use the following distance formula to do precise calculations in the half space model: